HOGENT-MLOps/mlops-slides/01-docker.md

 Follow the steps in the assignment <https://github.com/HOGENT-MLOps/mlops-labs/blob/main/assignment/1-docker.md>

+Also keep a cheat sheet of important commands!

+## Portainer

+- Web UI for Docker
+- Runs on the VM in a Docker container
+  - Just like in SELab, remember?

 Portainer UI resides at <https://192.168.56.20:9443/>

-Also keep a cheat sheet of important commands!

 ## Setup

-- Docker and Docker Compose are running on the VM
+- Docker, Docker Compose and Portainer are running on the VM
 - Launch demo application in Docker container
 - Expose the application to the host
 - Attach a more robust database to the application
 - Test the application
 - Optimize the Docker image
+- Push the Docker image to Docker Hub

 # Reflection